YaoQ/tf-object-detection/README.md

       num_readers: 1
     }
 ```
-You can to modify the some paramters in the configuration file accroding to your real dataset.
+You can modify the some parameters in the configuration file according to your real dataset.
 1. label_map_path
 2. input_path
 3. num_steps